Obama swaps planes on trip after Air Force One flap problem

 Any plane that carries the president maintains the name Air Force One.

-Obama traveled to Connecticut earlier on Sunday for a campaign rally before flying to Pennsylvania for another campaign event ahead of Tuesday's midterm elections.
+Obama travelled to Connecticut earlier on Sunday for a campaign rally before flying to Pennsylvania for another campaign event ahead of Tuesday's midterm elections.

 (Reporting by Jeff Mason; Editing by Peter Cooney)